SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 Why was this the case?

-Mercantalism, the primary way resan detant is implimented, and what led to the balance of power dynamic,
+Mercantalism, the primary way resan detant is implimented, and what led to the balance of power dynamic, is fundementaly based upon the concept that wealth is a zero sum game

+This concept, however, is incorrect.
+With free market trade,